X

 3. Azimuth and directional origin – Japanese Surnames

 How do we distinguish between houses when the place names and topography are the same?
-In this case, it is a surname derived from the direction or azimuth that is used.
+In this case, it is a surname derived from the direction or azimuth used.

 It is usually determined by the center of the settlement or which direction it is in terms of the location of the main house.